mit-plv/fiat-crypto/README.md

 The Coq development builds binary compilers that generate code using some implementation strategy.
 The parameters (modulus, hardware multiplication input bitwidth, etc.) are are specified on the command line of the compiler.
-The generated bedrock2/C code is written to standard output.
+The generated bedrock2 code is then written to standard output using the bedrock2 C backend.

 A collection of bedrock2/C files for popular curves can be made with